-A physician, physician extender, supervised psychologist or licensed psychologist must review all pertinent documentation within 72 hours of the conclusion of the crisis and document their findings.
-The note documenting this review must include recommendations regarding appropriate follow up and whether the treatment plan is to be modified or maintained, the signature and credentials of the physician, physician extender, supervised psychologist or licensed psychologist and the date of service.
+A physician, PA, APRN, supervised psychologist, or licensed psychologist must review all pertinent documentation within 72 hours of the conclusion of the crisis and document their findings.
+The note documenting this review must include recommendations regarding appropriate follow up and whether the treatment plan is to be modified or maintained, the practitioner's signature with credentials, and the date of service.
 The signature will serve as the order to perform the service.
 If a supervised psychologist is utilized to provide approval for this service, the supervised psychologist must have completed an appropriate training in crisis intervention and systematic de-escalation.